fbdevelopercircles/open-source-edu-bot/README.md

 ## How to contribute

-The main purpose of this repository is to continue evolving open source.
+The primary purpose of this repository is to continue evolving open source.
 We want to make contributing to this project as easy and transparent as possible, and we grateful to the community for contributing bug fixes and improvements.
-Read below to learn how you can participate in improving Open Source Education Bot.
+Read below to learn how you can participate in improving the Open Source Education Bot.

 ### [Code of Conduct][code]